ModelOriented/treeshap/cran-comments.md

 0 errors | 0 warnings | 1 note

-Note about the package being archived on CRAN.
-The reason was errors in examples related to changed syntax in lightgbm package.
-I fixed it.
+Note about the package being archived on CRAN as issues were not corrected in time.
+There were errors in examples related to changed syntax in 'lightgbm' package.
+I have resolved these issues in the current version.

 ## revdepcheck results